Entomology Dry Cabinets

 Taiwan used to be the country with the highest density of butterflies and was known as the “Butterfly Kingdom.”
 Of the 12 butterfly families, 11 can be found in Taiwan, and given the island’s isolation and long periods of evolution, there are over 400 species here, 50 of which are endemic.
 And butterfly specimen export used to big business for Taiwan.

-To store the specialized wooden cases where the specimen are displayed, Dr. Wong uses Eureka Entomology dry cabinets for his collection.
+To store the specialized wooden cases where the specimen is displayed, Dr. Wong uses Eureka Entomology dry cabinets for his collection.

-Within Dr. Wong’s specimen collection, there are also rare Hermaphroditism specimen where they are half male and half female.
-These type of specimen are results of rare genetic defects.
-The odds of seeing specimen like these are extremely rare, almost with the same odds as being strike by lightening.
+Within Dr. Wong’s specimen collection, there is also a rare Hermaphroditism specimen where they are half male and half female.
+These types of specimens are results of rare genetic defects.
+The odds of seeing specimens like these are extremely rare, almost with the same odds as being strike by lightning.
 Yet, Dr. Wong has quite the collection.

-Even more rare in Dr. Wong’s collection are conjoined/Siamese twins butterfly specimen.
+Even rarer in Dr. Wong’s collection are conjoined/Siamese twins butterfly specimens.
 Notice the pictures below.
 On the right, the body of the butterfly specimen has two bodies.
-This is another quite rare form of genetic defect.
+This is another quite rare form of a genetic defect.

-Because of the rarity of the specimen Dr. Wong collects, it is critical for the butterfly specimen to be stored in a humidity controlled 45%RH-55%RH environment to preserver it for generations to come.
+Because of the rarity of the specimen Dr. Wong collects, it is critical for the butterfly specimen to be stored in a humidity-controlled 45%RH-55%RH environment to preserve it for generations to come.